China approves home-grown vaccines, offering alternative to global drugmakers’ products

 A total of 27 cases of viral pneumonia in the central city of Wuhan were discovered and investigated by Chinese health authorities, local health commission said on Tuesday.

-Cecolin, an HPV vaccine co-developed by China’s Innovax and British pharmaceutical giant GlaxoSmithKline, has also notched approval for sales, the administration said in a separate notice issued on the same day.
+Cecolin, an HPV vaccine developed by Chinese pharmaceutical firm Innovax, has also notched approval for sales, the administration said in a separate notice issued on the same day.

-Cecolin will enter the HPV vaccine market shared by Merck’s Gardasil vaccines and an older GSK product.
+Cecolin will enter the HPV vaccine market shared by Merck’s Gardasil vaccines and GlaxoSmithKline’s Cervarix.

 (Reporting by Roxanne Liu and Brenda Goh, editing by Louise Heavens)